garrandall/popular-music-data/tracks/love-bites-def-leppard.md

 Who do you think of, does he look like me?
 Do you tell lies?
 And say that it's forever
 Do you think twice, or just touch and see?
-Ooh, babe
+Oh babe
 Oh, yeah
 When you're alone, do you let go?
 Are you wild and willing or is it just for show?
-Ooh, come on
+Oh come on

 I don't want to touch you too much, baby